Spike Detection in Water Treatment Data in the R Language

 Individual filter turbidity ≤ 0.2 NTU for 95% of the month and not > 0.5 NTU for ≥ 15 consecutive minutes.

-Turbidity is a measure for the cloudiness of fluid because of large numbers of individual particles otherwise invisible to the naked eye.
+Turbidity is a measure of the cloudiness of fluid because of large numbers of individual particles otherwise invisible to the naked eye.
 Turbidity is an essential parameter in water treatment because a high level of cloudiness strongly correlates with the presence of microbes.
 This article uses the R language to show how to implement this specific decision rule.

 Simulation

-I first create a simulated SCADA feed for turbidity to create a minimum working example.
+I first created a simulated SCADA feed for turbidity to create a minimum working example.
 The turbidity data frame contains 24 hours of data.
 The seq.POSIXt() function creates 24 hours of timestamps at a one-minute spacing.
 In addition, the rnorm() function creates 1440 turbidity readings with an average of 0.1 NTU and a standard deviation of 0.01 NTU.
 The image below visualises the simulated data.
 The next step is to assess this data following the decision rule.

 # Simulate turbidity data

-set.seed(1234)
+# set.seed(1234)

-turbidity <- data.frame(DateTime = seq.POSIXt(as.POSIXct("2017-01-01 00:00:00"),
+turbidity <- data.frame(timestamp = seq.POSIXt(as.POSIXct("2017-01-01 00:00:00"),

-by = "min", length.out = 24 * 60),
+length.out = 24 * 60),

-Turbidity = rnorm(n = 24*60, mean = 0.1, sd = 0.01)
+turbidity = rnorm(n = 24*60,

-The second section simulates five spikes in the data.
-The first line picks a random start time for the spike.
+sd = 0.01))The second section simulates five spikes in the data.
+The first line randomly selects a start time for the spike.
 The second line in the for-loop picks a duration between 10 and 30 minutes.
-In addition, the third line simulates the value of the spike.
+In addition, the third line simulates the spike's value.
 The mean value of the spike is determined by the rbinom() function to create either a low or a high spike.
 The remainder of the spike simulation inserts the new data into the turbidity data frame.

 ## Spike detection